 Once you’ve mapped out this day, you can help your client take apart the nuts and bolts of their‘ perfect day’.
 In doing so you can then help your client figure out a plan to get there.

 3) Reflection JOURNAL

 Every bit of change, big or small, begins with introspection.
-Journaling is a fantastic way of doing so.
-It is a novel way to get your clients into the practice of doing so is by getting them a journal!
+Journaling, in my experience, is a fantastic way of doing so.
+It is a novel way to get your clients into the practice of doing so by getting them a journal!
 When you take the effort for your clients, they will take the effort and bed into the task you’ve assigned them.

 To begin with, run your client through the JOURNAL acronym.

-- (J) Judgement-free: Ask your client to free write.
+- (J) Judgment-free: Ask your client to write.
 This involves putting down whatever they feel like.
-This journal is personal, private, and a safe space to express their thoughts and feelings.
+This journal is personal, private, and a safe space for people to express their thoughts and feelings.

 - (O) Observation: Ask your clients to write down things that happen to them and spend some time thinking about how they interpret them.
 Ask them to detach from their emotional understanding and to view these events as a third person.